jonodrew/mentor-match/docs/_docs/getting-started.md

 ## Installing dependencies

+You **must** install `docker-compose` to use this software.
+[Follow the documentation from Docker](https://docs.docker.com/desktop/) to install the required software.

-You should install `docker-compose` [using the documentation](https://docs.docker.com/desktop/).
-Once you've done that, you'll need to clone [this repository](https://www.github.com/jonodrew/mentor-match).
+Once you've done
+that, you'll need to clone [this repository](https://www.github.com/jonodrew/mentor-match).
 You don't necessarily need to sign up to GitHub to do this.